An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 MP Materials (private)

 MP Materials owns and operates Mountain Pass, the only rare earth mining and processing site in North America.
 MP Materials extracts 50,000 tons of rare earth concentrate each year but still relies on China to process the materials.
-However MP Materials plan to have their own Heavy Rare Earth separation facility and have been awarded partial US Defense funding for such a facility at their Mountain Pass Mine in California.
-The above linked report states: "MP will have to solicit the Pentagon again for construction-related funds."
+However, MP Materials plans to have its own Heavy Rare Earth separation facility and has been awarded partial US Defense funding for such a facility at their Mountain Pass Mine in California.
+The above-linked report states: "MP will have to solicit the Pentagon again for construction-related funds."
 Mountain Pass plans to have an output of 5,000 metric tons of neodymium and praseodymium (NdPr), starting in 2021.
-The Mountain Pass Mine has been a major US rare earths producer in the past; however it included the failure of Molycorp in 2015.
+The Mountain Pass Mine has been a major US rare earths producer in the past; however, it included the failure of Molycorp in 2015.

-The Company state:
+The Company states:

 MP Materials produces approximately 15% of global rare earth content.

-Note: MP Materials is majority owned by Chicago hedge fund JHL Capital Group and New York's QVT Financial LP, while China's Shenghe Resources Holding Co.
+Note: MP Materials is majority-owned by Chicago hedge fund JHL Capital Group and New York's QVT Financial LP, while China's Shenghe Resources Holding Co.
 Ltd. [SHA: 600392] holds a 9.9% stake.

 Lynas Corporation [ASX:LYC] (OTCPK:LYSCF) (OTCPK:LYSDY) - Price AUD 1.88

-Lynas are NOT a US rare earths miner; however they recently won partial funding from the US defense for a heavy rare earths processing plant in Texas USA.
+Lynas is NOT a US rare earths miner; however, it recently won partial funding from the US defense for a heavy rare earths processing plant in Texas USA.
 Further funding along with their project partner (Blue Line Corp.) looks very likely.
 Lynas plans to ship rare earths from its mine in Western Australia for final processing at the Texas facility.

+Lynas owns the Mount Weld rare earths mine (the Mt Weld concentration plant and the Malaysian advanced materials plant) which is currently in production.
+The company states:

 Current market cap is A$1.29b.
 2020 PE is negative, and 2021 PE is 15.3.
 Analyst's consensus is a 'buy' with a price target of A$3.29, representing 78% upside.